SebastianOner/findify/README.md

 # findify
-Intelligent Code search engine for Java
+Intelligent Code search engine for Java - written at the 2019 Hackatum